Pineapple Pecan Glazed Green Beans

 Disclaimer: This recipe was developed through a sponsored partnership with Dole Packaged Foods.
 As always, all opinions are my own.

 Easter has its ham, kielbasa, paska, sweet Ukrainian Easter cheese, and, well, potato salad since that makes complete sense.
-Christmas Eve is a meatless carb-fest of pierogies, mashed potatoes, corn pudding, green beans and mushrooms, and another obvious choice of fried fish and shrimp.
-At least I do get to have a little fun with making different desserts for these holidays.
+Christmas Eve is a meatless carb-fest of pierogies, mashed potatoes, corn pudding, green beans and mushrooms.
+Then you add on another obvious choice of fried fish and shrimp.
+Although at least I do get to have a little fun with making different desserts for these holidays.

 Well this year, they can have their green bean casserole, because whether anyone else eats them or not, I’m making these…

 Pineapple Pecan Glazed Green Beans are a sweet and savory vegetable side dish.
-With crunchy pecans for texture, a little zing from ginger, and the bright green and yellow that make it gorgeous on a serving dish, it’s certainly special enough to show up on any holiday menu.
+These fresh green beans have crunchy pecans for texture, a little zing from ginger, and the bright green and yellow that make it gorgeous on a serving dish.
+That means it’s certainly special enough to show up on any holiday menu.
 But it’s also so quick and easy that it can certainly be part of any weeknight dinner.
 And let’s not forget that it is naturally gluten free and vegan, and filled with nutrition from the beans themselves, as well as the nuts and those juicy Dole Pineapple Tidbits.